 Following review of the Letter of Intent and supplementary documentation, the Referee submits a recommendation for action at the next scheduled Board meeting.
 The Board will either grant an Approval of Intent or deny the Approval of Intent.
 The sponsor will be notified of the Board’s decision following the meeting.
 If the decision is to deny the Approval of Intent, the Board will include in its correspondence to the sponsor, the rationale for its decision, and the documentation/evidence required from the sponsor to receive an Approval of Intent.

 Following the Approval of Intent, the program submits a Provisional Accreditation Self-Study Report (PSSR).
 The Referee reviews the PSSR and communicates with the Program Director, as necessary, until s/he is satisfied that the program appears to meet the Standards.
 When the Referee completes the review of the PSSR and determines that it is acceptable, an on-site visit is scheduled.
 Following the on-site visit, the Referee reviews the on-site review report and the rest of the program’s accreditation record to confirm compliance with the Standards.
 The Referee will then recommend the program for Provisional Accreditation at the next Board meeting.
 If the Board approves the Referee’s recommendation, it will confer Provisional Accreditation which will replace the Approval of Intent.
 A Board decision to deny a Provisional Accreditation is subject to reconsideration and appeal as described in CoARC Policy 1.06.
 A Provisional Accreditation status signifies that a program has demonstrated sufficient compliance with the Standards.
 The conferral of the Provisional Accreditation status denotes a developmental program, in which assurances are expected to be provided that the program may become accredited as programmatic experiences are gained, generally, once graduates have been produced and at least three (3) reporting years of outcomes has been collected and analyzed.
-The conferral of Provisional Accreditation also authorizes the sponsor to admit its first class of students.
+The conferral of Provisional Accreditation also authorizes the sponsor to admit its first class of students (Entry and APRT only).

 No later than six (6) months following the deadline date of the Annual Report of Current Status showing three (3) reporting years of outcomes data, the program submits a Continuing Self-Study Report (CSSR).
 The Executive Office forwards a copy of the CSSR to the Referee, who reviews the information and evaluates the program for compliance with the Standards.
 When the Referee completes the review of the CSSR and determines that it is acceptable, an on-site visit is scheduled.
 Following the on-site visit, the Referee reviews the on-site review report and the rest of the program’s accreditation record to confirm compliance with the Standards.
 The Referee will then recommend the program for Continuing Accreditation at the next Board meeting.
 If the Board approves the Referee’s recommendation, it will confer Continuing Accreditation which will replace Provisional Accreditation.
 Every accredited base program must have its status reaffirmed no more than five (5) years after Continuing Accreditation is initially conferred.
 If the accreditation record reveals significant Standards violations, the Referee will recommend to the Board to Withhold Continuing Accreditation.
 If the Board approves this recommendation the sponsor will be notified of the adverse action.
 The conferral of Withhold of Continuing Accreditation is subject to reconsideration and appeal as described in Policy 1.06.